Bell P-39 Airacobra: Soviet Union

 The last plane shot down by the Luftwaffe was a Soviet P-39, on 8 May by Oblt.
 Fritz Stehle of 2./JG 7 flying a Me 262 over the Ore Mountains.

 The last Soviet air victory was in a P-39 on 9 May when Kapitan Vasily Pshenichikov downed a Focke-Wulf Fw 189 over Prague.

 Half of the 10 highest-scoring Soviet aces logged the majority of their kills in P-39s.
 Grigoriy Rechkalov scored 44 victories in Airacobras.
 Pokryshkin scored 47 of his 59 victories in P-39s, making him the highest-scoring P-39 fighter pilot of any nation, and the highest-scoring Allied fighter pilot using an American fighter.
 This does not include his 6 shared victories, at least some of which were achieved with the P-39.

-Soviet Airacobra losses totalled 1,030 aircraft (49 in 1942, 305 in 1943, 486 in 1944 and 190 in 1945).
+Soviet Airacobra losses totaled 1,030 aircraft (49 in 1942, 305 in 1943, 486 in 1944 and 190 in 1945).
 Airacobras served with the Soviet Air Forces as late as 1949, when two regiments were operating as part of the 16th Guards Fighter Aviation Division in the Belomorsky Military District.